One of the most common questions asked about adoption is “What is open adoption?”

 Now that you understand the differences between an open adoption and closed adoption, what about the types of adoptions that fall somewhere in between?

 Keep in mind that adoption relationships are ever evolving.
 One adoption may be fully open and then the birth mother decides to limit contact, while another adoption may be semi-open and then both the birth parents and adoptive family decide to engage in a more open adoption.
+While American Adoptions does require adoptive parents to be open to a certain standard of communication, what your adoption communication will look like will ultimately depend on the preferences of the pregnant woman who chooses you.

 Contact American Adoptions today at 1-800-ADOPTION or request free information to continue to answer the question of what is open adoption.